 Walkden mole trapping and control mainly involves the use of traps which are set up along the tunnels burrowed by the rodents.
 Small holes are dug at specific points where the moles seem to be active and traps set.
 When a mole passes through a trap, it triggers it up and as a result, it will be caught.
 Some of Young's traps apply enough shock to the captured mole so as to kill it instantaneously.

-Young’s professionals may also use some chemicals in poisoning the pests.
+Young’s professionals may also use some insecticides in poisoning the pests.
 These are placed at strategic places where mole activity has been confirmed as existing.
-The chemicals will basically kill them quickly, but humanely, as the poison is quite effective.
-The environment is, however, safe from this procedure as the chemicals used by Young’s Pest Control have been carefully selected.
+The insecticides will basically kill them quickly, but humanely, as the poison is quite effective.
+The environment is, however, safe from this procedure as the insecticides used by Young’s Pest Control have been carefully selected.
 The only disadvantage with this kind of mole pest control is that some pets such as dogs or even cats can dig out the dead moles and consume them.
 Young’s professionals, however, ensure that this possibility does not take place by removing the carcasses and disposing of safely.